 So you've just picked up your new Apple TV.
-Whether HD or 4K, it has a number of features and capabilities, including Siri, third-party app and accessory support, Apple Music, and the TV app.
+Whether you've got the older Apple TV HD or the new Apple TV 4K (2022), it has many features and capabilities, including Siri and tvOS 16, third-party app and accessory support, Apple Music, and the TV app.
 Here's everything you need to know to get started.

-If you want a quick guide on getting your Apple TV up and running, we've got walkthroughs for setting up your set-top box with either your iOS device or manually.
+If you want a quick guide on getting your Apple TV up and running, we've got walkthroughs for setting up your Apple TV with either your iOS device or manually.

 Meet Apple TV

 The Apple TV as we know it today debuted in 2015 as the fourth-generation Apple TV, now known as the Apple TV HD.
 It's a fairly simple streaming box, but it was the first to support tvOS, which allows you to download apps from third-party developers for use with your big-screen TV.
 Thicker than its predecessor, the Apple TV HD is still a comparatively small, sleek black set-top box that takes up very little space in your home theater setup.

 The new Apple TV 4K (2022) retains the physical form of the Apple TV HD but adds a lot more on the inside.
 Chief among them is the Apple A15 bionic chip, which boosts graphics performance, video decoding, and audio processing.
 In addition to 4K HDR content, the Apple TV 4K now also supports High Frame Rate HDR10+ and Dolby Vision video.
 This means you get an insanely smooth 60 frames-per-second video.
 Apple works with brands like FOX Sports, NBCUniversal, Paramount+, Red Bull TV, and Canal+, which all support high frame rate HDR streaming content.
 (Need more info?
 We've got everything you need to know about the Apple TV 4K 2022 here.)